 Scientific research also shows that bioactive polysaccharide compounds in reishi mushrooms boost the immune system by increasing the number of macrophages.
 [Note: Macrophages are a type of white blood cell that digests cellular debris as well as foreign substances, bacteria, cancer cells, and anything else that cannot be identified as a healthy cell by our immune system.]

 As already described above, a bioactive beta glucan compound in reishi helps immune cells bind more effectively to tumor cells and kill them more easily.

 All of these immune-boosting actions of reishi have major implications for people suffering from bacterial and viral infections, as well as people with AIDS and other diseases that directly weaken their immune system.
-No wonder the patented turkey tail mushroom extract PSK (protein-bound Polysaccharide Krestin) is widely used in Japan as a complementary immunotherapy for treating many different types of cancers.
+No wonder the patented turkey tail mushroom extract PSK (protein-bound Polysaccharide Krestin) has been widely used in Japan as a complementary immunotherapy for treating many different types of cancers since the early 1980s.

 Health Benefit of Mushrooms #3: Protection Against Heart Disease and Stroke

-Reishi offers a remarkable level of protection against heart disease and stroke, because it counters many risk factors for these conditions.
+Reishi appears in studies to offer a remarkable level of protection against heart disease and stroke, because it supports the body against many risk factors for these conditions.
 Health experts now believe that bioactive compounds in reishi known as ganoderic acids and others such as coumarin, mannitol, and polysaccharides act to:

 – Lower triglyceride levels

 – Remove excess cholesterol from blood